 Unlike many reptiles, geckos thrive around humans, likely because they are small and feast on a variety of insects common to human households.

-As you can see, the gecko is a fascinating creature that warrants a lot of discussions, despite its small size.
+As you can see, the gecko is a fascinating creature that warrants a lot of discussion, despite its small size.
 Although these 43 facts are far from being the only unique features of these creatures, they are some of the most intriguing and applicable to all gecko species.